JoeWoodworker

 What is the largest project size that you can imagine vacuum pressing?

-If you can envision your largest project being 3' x 4', you'll probably be very happy with a 4' x 4' vacuum bag.
+If you can envision your largest veneer project being 3' x 4', you'll probably be very happy with a 4' x 4' vacuum bag.

 Does the inconvenience of using a large bag for a small project bother you?